 This Agreement shall become effective on the ___ day following issuance of Approval of this Agreement by the ICC in accordance with Section 10.2 (the “Effective Date”).

 The term of this Agreement shall commence upon the Effective Date.
 Unless earlier terminated in accordance with Article XV hereof, the term of this Agreement shall end on October 31st, 2004 (the “Initial Period”); provided, however, that such term shall automatically be extended for an eleven-month period that begins November 1, 2004 and ends September 30, 2005 (the “First Extension Period”), and for successive consecutive one-year periods (each, a “Subsequent Extension Period”) beginning on October 1, 2005 (as extended from time to time, the “Term”).
-Notwithstanding the foregoing, MEH may, by delivering to Peoples a termination notice in accordance with this Section, elect to cause the Term to expire on the date set forth in the termination notice.
+Notwithstanding the foregoing, each party may, by delivering to the other party a termination notice in accordance with this Section, elect to cause the Term to expire on the date set forth in the termination notice.
 Such expiration date (the “Expiration Date”) shall correspond to the expiration of the Initial Term, the First Extension Period or any Subsequent Extension Period.
-Such termination notice (i) shall be in writing, (ii) shall be delivered on a date that is at least one (1) month prior to the Expiration Date described therein, and (iii) shall state that MEH desires that the Term expire on the Expiration Date.
-Except as otherwise expressly provided in this agreement to the contrary, all MEH’s authority to act for Peoples as its agent, and all MEH’s duties in connection therewith, and all People’s obligations as principal, shall terminate effective at the end of the term; provided however, that the agency shall continue as the parties may mutually agree is reasonably necessary for the transfer of administrative responsibilities to Peoples with a minimum of disruption to the Hub business.
+Such termination notice (i) shall be in writing, (ii) shall be delivered on a date that is at least one (1) month prior to the Expiration Date described therein, and (iii) shall state that the terminating party desires that the Term expire on the Expiration Date.
+Except as otherwise expressly provided in this agreement to the contrary, all MEH’s authority to act for Peoples as its agent, and all MEH’s duties in connection therewith, and all Peoples’ obligations as principal, shall terminate effective at the end of the term; provided however, that the agency shall continue as the parties may mutually agree is reasonably necessary for the transfer of administrative responsibilities to Peoples with a minimum of disruption to the Hub business.

 ARTICLE X